ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 Next up is to render a `<Slate>` context provider.

-The provider component keeps track of your Slate editor, it's plugins, it's default value, and any changes that occur.
+The provider component keeps track of your Slate editor, its plugins, its default value, and any changes that occur.
 It **must** be rendered above any `<Editable>` components.
 But it can also provide the editor state to other components like toolbars, menus, etc. using the `useSlate` hook.

 ```jsx
 const App = () => {